What can creditors do if I don't pay?

 - Drawing up a budget sheet

-- Negotiating reduced payments
+- Negotiating reduced payments to your debts

 - Free Debt Management Plans